saidali-ibn-zafar/Hard-Parts-of-Functional-JS-Fundamentals/mds/02-arrow-function-and-anonymous-function.md

 - - - - -

-# What is anonymous function?
+# What is an anonymous function?
 - An anonymous function is a function without a name.